SoftInstigate/restheart-website/docs/security.md

  * password: a string
  * roles: an array of strings.

 __Note__ the _ prefix to the collection name.
 RESTHeart threats collections whose names start with _ as reserved: they are not exposed by the API.
 Otherwise users can easily read passwords and create users.
-If you want to actually expose it, the other option is to define an appropriate access policy enforced by the Access Manager.
+If you want to actually expose it, the other option is defining an appropriate access policy enforced by the Access Manager.
 {: .bs-callout.bs-callout-warning}

 You might also want to filter out the password field with a [representation transformation](/representation-transformation.html) to never allow users to read it.